 Those who believe that they have received negligent financial advice may also take recourse through the Australian Financial Complaints Authority (AFCA), a body set up exclusively to hear complaints relating to potential financial misconduct.

-Very serious misconduct, or matters involving substantial financial loss for consumers, can also be litigated through the formal court processes.
+Very serious misconduct, or substantial financial loss for consumers, can also be litigated through the formal court processes.
 This includes by taking action relating to negligence, breach of contract, breaches of consumer protection or trade practices law.

 Pentana Stanton can help in cases arising from poor or negligent financial advice.
 We can advise on methods by which you may be able to pursue compensation or restitution.
-We can even assist you with the process of litigation, if that is the recommended strategy.
+We can even assist you with the litigation process if that is the recommended strategy.
 Book your one-on-one appointment today for detailed guidance on your particular situation.